 - Nutmeg (to taste)

 - In a separate bowl, whisk together eggs, half-and-half or heavy cream, vanilla, Grand Marnier or Amaretto, and salt, until well-combined, and pour evenly over the bread.
 Sprinkle cinnamon and nutmeg over the top.
-Chill bread mixture, covered, for at least 8 hours and up to one day.
+Chill the soaking bread, covered in your casserole dish, for at least 8 hours and up to one day.
 (This allows everything to get absorbed and really come together.)

 - Bake bread mixture, uncovered, in the middle of the oven until the dish looks puffed and the edges are pale golden, about 35 to 40 minutes.
+You may even want to bake the casserole dish on top of a baking sheet, in case it bubbles up at all.
 Serve the dish warm.
 Enjoy!

 SHOP THE Crème Brûlée French Toast Casserole RECIPE POST | CLICK LEFT & RIGHT ARROWS TO EXPLORE

-Love this Crème Brûlée French Toast Casserole?
+Love this great recipe for Crème Brûlée French Toast Casserole?
 Head to our recipe page to check out what else we’re dreaming up in the kitchen!

 Photos by Annie Timmons Photography for Glitter, Inc.